dtulibrary/devise_dk_nemid/README.md

   ocesii_danid_env_externaltest - Use the test environment
   Read the NemId documention for more information or take a look in nemid/ca for known root certificates for environments.

+certificate_path
+  The path to certificate used with Nemid.
+  This may be a full path or a partial path.
+Partial path will be relative to Rails.root.

 certificate_password
   The password for the certificate